peterhaefliger/hugo/content/blog/from-lithuania-with-love-part-2.md

 _Sunday, September 14th_

 I am a reborn Christian and like to attend worship service most Sundays at [Buchegg Church](https://www.buchegg.church/en/) in Zürich.
 When I am abroad on a Sunday, I usually check whether there is an evangelic church where I could worship.
-I was lucky to find that there is one such church in Vilnius just a 20 minutes' walk from my hotel to the north, north of the Šnipiškės skyscrapter district:
+I was lucky to find that there is such a church in Vilnius just a 20 minutes' walk from my hotel to the north, north of the Šnipiškės skyscrapter district:

 ![Life Church 1](/images/blog/from-lithuania-with-love/day_7_sunday_1.jpg)